beefoo/dj-phonetic/README.md

 ## Ingesting new audio

-Place audio (e.g. .mp3, .wav) and transcript (.txt) files in folder `./audio/`; respective audio and text should have the same name (except their file extensions).
+Place audio (.wav) and transcript (.txt) files in folder `./queue/`; respective audio and text should have the same name (except their file extensions).

 _Hint: transcript should transcribe *exactly* what is in the audio, including non-verbals such as "um" or "ha", otherwise the transcript alignment may be off_